martinvonz/jj/docs/working-copy.md

 You can even resolve part of a conflict by updating the different parts of the conflict marker.

-If the commit with conflicts was closed, your conflict resolution would be in the working-copy commit.
-Once you have resolved the conflicts, you would then typically use `jj squash` to move the conflict resolutions into the conflicted commit.
+To resolve conflicts in a commit, use `jj new <commit>` to create a working-copy commit on top.
+You would then have the same conflicts in the working-copy commit.
+Once you have resolved the conflicts, you can inspect the conflict resolutions with `jj diff`.
+Then run `jj squash` to move the conflict resolutions into the conflicted commit.
+Alternatively, you can edit the commit with conflicts directly in the working copy by using `jj edit <commit>`.
+The main disadvantage of that is that it's harder to inspect the conflict resolutions.

-If the commit with conflicts was open, it would simply not have conflicts anymore once you have resolved them.
-If you prefer to do the conflict resolution in a separate commit, you can use `jj new` before you resolve the conflicts and then `jj squash` once you're done.

 There's not yet a way of resolving conflicts in an external merge tool (https://github.com/martinvonz/jj/issues/18).
 There's also no good way of